rasmodev/Sepsis-Classification-ML-Project-with-FastAPI-Deployment/README.md

 - Input patient data and receive sepsis risk predictions.

 # Contributing:
-We welcome contributions to improve the model's performance, add new features, or enhance the web application's usability.
+Your contributions are welcome to improve the model's performance, add new features, or enhance the web application's usability.
 Please refer to our contribution guidelines in the repository to get started.

 # License:
 This project is licensed under the MIT License.